K4mlna/AnimeFinder/README.md

 As a school project, we had to create a website with a database and an api.

-the purpose of this project is to find animes using a searchbar, and then being able to put them in the favorites
+the purpose of this project is to find animes using a searchbar, and then being able to put them in the "favorites" section of the user

 Enjoy seeking the code !

 ### Technology

 For this project, we had to use various tools.
-Here are those we used :
+Here they are :

 #### HTML5

 Our HTML file is a fundamental here because it's like the body of our project.
 It allows us to define a skeleton for our website, to declare the numerous elements inside of it.